opnfv/functest/docs/com/pres/gambiachallenges/gambia.md

 ### proposals

 - ease integrating tempest plugins with a minimum effort (new tempest driver in Functest Framework and new opnfv/functest-tempest container)
+- add opnfv/functest-components in verify jobs
 - why not leveraging on OpenStack middlewares such as [oslo.config](https://docs.openstack.org/oslo.config/latest/) or [stevedore](https://docs.openstack.org/stevedore/latest/)?